Sekseli3/sun-finder/README.md

 # Sunfinder Helsinki
+Have you ever had the problem where you want to catch some sweet sweet sunrays on a terrace or in a park, but builings seem to block everything?
+Don't worry I have the solution for you: Sunfinder!
+It shows where to catch those precious rays from an interactive map.
+Find it in the link below!
 [**Hosted version here → sunfinder-helsinki.onrender.com**](https://sunfinder-helsinki.onrender.com/)

 Hosted on Render's free tier.
 It may take about a minute to wake up after 15